WangYueFt/WangYueFt.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an incoming Assistant Professor at [USC CS](https://www.cs.usc.edu) and a Research Scientist at NVIDIA Research [Autonomous Vehicle Research Group](https://nvr-avg.github.io), working with [Marco Pavone](https://web.stanford.edu/~pavone/).
+I am an Assistant Professor at [USC CS](https://www.cs.usc.edu) and a part-time Research Scientist at [NVIDIA Research] (https://nvr-avg.github.io).
 I graduated from MIT EECS in 2022, advised by [Justin Solomon](https://people.csail.mit.edu/jsolomon) at [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup).
 I was also fortunate to collaborate with [Michael Bronstein](https://www.imperial.ac.uk/people/m.bronstein) and [Phillip Isola](https://web.mit.edu/phillipi/).
 Previously, I was a master student at University of California, San Diego.
 Prior to that, I received my BEng in Computer Science from Zhejiang University.
 I've received the [Nvidia Fellowship](https://www.nvidia.com/en-us/research/graduate-fellowships/) (2020-2021) and the MIT EECS William A. Martin Master’s Thesis Award (2021).

 ---